odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 composer require symfony/polyfill-uuid
 ```

-For the issue date and better testability we are installing the chronos date time library:
+For the issue date and better testability we are installing the Chronos date time library:

 ```
 composer require cakephp/chronos